Nuclear arms race: Post–Cold War

 With the end of the Cold War, the United States and Russia cut down on nuclear weapons spending.
 Fewer new systems were developed, and both arsenals were reduced, although both countries maintain significant stocks of nuclear missiles.
 In the United States, stockpile stewardship programs have taken over the role of maintaining the aging arsenal.

 After the Cold War ended, large inventories of nuclear weapons and facilities remained.
 Some are being recycled, dismantled, or recovered as valuable substances.
 Large amounts of money and resources – which would have been spent on developing nuclear weapons in the Soviet Union, had the arms race continued – were instead used for repairing the environmental damage produced by the nuclear arms race, and almost all former production sites are now major cleanup sites.
 In the United States, the plutonium production facility at Hanford, Washington, and the plutonium pit fabrication facility at Rocky Flats, Colorado, are among the most polluted sites.

 Military policies and strategies have been modified to reflect the increasing intervals without major confrontation.
 In 1995, United States policy and strategy regarding nuclear proliferation was outlined in the document "Essentials of Post–Cold War Deterrence", produced by the Policy Subcommittee of the Strategic Advisory Group (SAG) of the United States Strategic Command.

+In 2015, the Federation of American Scientists estimated that 125,000 nuclear weapons had been produced between 1945 and 2013.